Best Condensate Management Products for HVAC Systems: A Professional Guide

 Frequently Asked Questions

 Yes, absolutely.
 It is the single most important device for preventing water damage from a clogged drain line.
-The cost of a safety switch is negligible compared to the cost of repairing water-damaged ceilings or floors.
+The cost of a safety switch is negligible compared to the cost of repairing a water-damaged ceiling or floor.

 My drain line is gravity-fed.
 Do I still need a trap?